Wilson Foundation working with MIT on tech competition

-DETROIT (AP) — A Detroit-based foundation is collaborating with the Massachusetts Institute of Technology on a competition that funds entrepreneurs who use technology to help prepare low- and moderate-income earners with job skills.
+DETROIT (AP) — A Detroit-based foundation and the Massachusetts Institute of Technology are collaborating in a competition that funds entrepreneurs who use technology to provide low- and moderate-income earners with skills needed for an evolving job market, officials announced Thursday.

-The Ralph C. Wilson Jr. Foundation provided a $300,000 grant and is the major sponsor of the North America region of the MIT Inclusive Innovation Challenge.
+The Ralph C. Wilson Jr. Foundation is the major sponsor of the North America region of the MIT Inclusive Innovation Challenge.

-The competition is holding regionals in North America, Latin America, Europe, Africa and Asia.
+The 2-year-old competition is expanding, holding regionals in North America, Latin America, Europe, Africa and Asia.
+Four regional champions from the United States and Canada will receive $20,000 each and be recognized during a September ceremony in Detroit.

-Twelve finalists from the U.S. and Canada will get a chance to pitch their plans to judges in September in Detroit.
+The Ralph C. Wilson Jr. Foundation provided a $300,000 grant for the North America competition and also is helping develop the Detroit event.

 Most Read Nation & World Stories